 A little more 'philosophy' on the Camino.
 One of the subtle beauties of this kind of undertaking is that it provides opportunities for each too explore their own true character and embrace it, or try to alter it.
-By way of example, walks on pavement through industrial areas or in climate weather.
+By way of example, walks on pavement through industrial areas or during inclimate weather offer difficult circumstances.
 Both experiences come along sooner or later and the individual caminoites have to decide how to deal with it.
-For whatever reason they decide, they either take on the pain and boredom of the effort, or find ways to bypass it (bus, taxi, bike, whatever).
+For whatever reason they decide, they either take on the pain and boredom of the effort, or find ways to bypass it.
 Many skip these unenjoyably spots on the Camino because of time crunch challenges, health or it does not align with they're their particular threshold for whatever.
-Other's accept these nasty bits of the trail and walk on because it's part of the Camino.
-There are services available to deliver your backpack from vour current alburgues or hotel to the next one so you can walk pack free.
-One philosophy I heard that the way you confront your Camino challenges may be reflective of the way you face your life's challenges.
+Other's accept these nasty bits of the trail and walk on because it's part of their Camino.
+In addition to busses, taxis, bikes and horses to relieve the walking, there are services available to deliver your backpack from your current alburgues or hotel to the next one so you can walk pack free.
+One philosophy I heard was that the way you confront your Camino challenges may be reflective of the way you face your life's challenges.
 During tough spots in the road, are you inclined to figure an easy way out, or do you "embrace the suck" and work your way through it?
-This is not meant as criticism for or against either course of action, but an understanding that the

-Camino presents us with challenges that we can chose to embrace to best fit our own unique reasons for being here.
+This is not meant as criticism for or against either course of action, but an understanding that the Camino presents us with challenges that we can chose to embrace to best fit our own unique reasons for being here.
 Interesting.